Mikejo5000/vsts-docs-pr/docs/work/get-started/plan-track-work.md

 ---
-title: Plan and track work
+title: Quickstart guide to plan and track work using Azure Boards
 titleSuffix: Azure DevOps Services
-description: Begin planning and tracking work in your new team project on Visual Studio Team Services
+description: Begin planning and tracking work in your new team project on Azure Boards ms.technology: devops-new-user ms.prod: devops ms.assetid:
-ms.technology: devops-new-user
-ms.prod: devops
-ms.assetid: